MrDeiv/ActionableSTIX/README.md

 # A Pipeline for Enriching Threat Intelligence with LLMs

 ## Abstract
 Effective cyber threat intelligence hinges on data collection and the ability to swiftly contextualize and act on that data.
 While STIX (Structured Threat Information Expression) provides a standardized format for sharing threat indicators, it often lacks the actionability analysts require.
-This work presents a novel pipeline that enhances STIX files through external document enrichment powered by Large Language Models (LLMs).
-The pipeline comprises two phases: 1) ingesting structured threat data and relevant additional content and 2) producing enriched outputs.
-LLMs extract and correlate information, generating actionable intelligence for analyst consumption.
+This work presents a novel pipeline powered by Large Language Models (LLMs) that, starting from a STIX file and additional documents related to a specific cyber threat, produces a graph-based representation of such a threat, capturing the temporal evolution of the represented cyber attack.
+Each node in the graph corresponds to a specific attacker action and is associated with a natural-language description of such action.
+Thus, the pipeline produces a representation of the threat with a higher level of detail with respect to the original STIX file.
 The resulting system bridges the gap between raw threat data and informed, rapid decision-making.

 ## Pipeline Overview
 ![Pipeline Overview](docs/schema_new.jpg)